The enrichment programme

-We believe that the enrichment priovision offered to our highest attainers excites and intrigues them.
+We believe that the enrichment provision offered to our highest attainers excites and intrigues them.
 They thoroughly enjoy the classes they are offered because they are given tasks that are suitably stretching and demanding.
-We believe that this additional input, most of which is delivered by Mr Hartley and Ms Jepson, not only benefits these pupils, but benefits all pupils.
+We believe that this additional input, not only benefits these pupils but benefits all pupils.
 This is because the vast majority of learning at our school involves mixed ability pairs of pupils working together.
 We seek to create a community of learners – one in which everybody learns from everyone else.
 Enrichment provision takes pupils to a higher and deeper level of understanding.
 The pupils involved then establish the expectation within their respective classes for what is possible and what to aim for.
-This supports their peers who do not attend enrichment provsion . . . as the outcomes for lower and middle attaining pupils clearly demonstrate.
+This supports their peers who do not attend enrichment provision . . . as the outcomes for currently lower and middle attaining pupils clearly demonstrate.
 We try our hardest, within the staffing capacity we have available, to open up this programme to as many pupils as possible.
 It really isn’t suitable for everyone though.

 The programme provides additional provision in three areas: philosophy and reasoning through stories; mathematical enquiry and scientific enquiry.

 In the next ten to fifteen years, one of the effects of globalisation will be that economies will become more and more knowledge based.
 It is vital that young people are able to think and more importantly that our education system allows children to think, teaches them to think and challenges them to think.